 Do Your Research On The ‘Cheap Letting Agent’

-Regardless of how competitive a monthly agency fee may seem, if a cheaper price means a more limited or lower quality service, this will leave a lot more work left for the landlord, not only meaning it will take up more of their time, but it also comes at an additional expense as it will result in a landlord having to pay extra costs to cover any exclusions and rectify errors made by potentially poor quality service, especially so with a cheap letting agent!
+Regardless of how competitive a monthly agency fee may seem, if a cheaper price from a cheap letting agent means a more limited or lower quality service, this will leave a lot more work left for the landlord, not only meaning it will take up more of their time, but it also comes at an additional expense as it will result in a landlord having to pay extra costs to cover any exclusions and rectify errors made by potentially poor quality service, especially so with a cheap letting agent!